mulaudzicalvin/multidadosti-addons/account_replace_invoice_menu_sale/README.md

-## Account Replace Invoice Menu
+## Account Replace Invoice Menu in Sale

-This module changes the display of the menus of the Account modules.
+This module changes the display of the menus of the Sales modules.

 ### Bug Tracker